LinnierGames/Login-Tutorial/P04-Date-Picker-View-Controller/content.md

 # Use the UIDatePicker class

-This class does just that, it allows the user to select a date, or time.
+This class does just that, it allows the user to select a date, or time, and we can retrieve the selected date.
 This class has a few useful properties:

 - `date: Date` this will give us the selected date
 - `maximumDate: Date?` by default this value is nil, but if we set this property to be tomorrow, the user can only select dates from today or in the past
-- `minimumDate: Date?` just like maximumDate, this is the inverse
+- `minimumDate: Date?` just like maximumDate, this is the inverse.
+Meaning, if this property is set to a date, the user cannot select a date later than the given date
 - `datePickerMode: UIDatePickerMode` this is an enum with the following cases:

 ```swift